Sergii-Kirichok/STM32F103C8T6_bootloader_example/README.md

 After start stm32f103 should send you a message  "Firmware-1" and starts blink by led connected on pc13.

-Fitmware 1 -  accept come digits and react on it.
+Fitmware 1 -  accept some digits and react on it.
 1 - blink will light 300ms
 2 - blink will light 600ms
 5 - will reboot STM32f103
 8 - will jump to Firmware-2

-Fitmware 1 -  accept come digits and react on it.
+Fitmware 1 -  accept some digits and react on it.
 1 - blink will light 600ms
 2 - blink will light 1100ms
 9 - will reboot STM32f103